-Hawke's Bay sex offender could be forced to give up home where he abused kids
+Hawke's Bay sex offender could be forced to give up home where he abused young girls

 He has admitted multiple indecencies, including two charges of sexual violation by unlawful sexual connection, which normally carry maximum penalties of 20 years in jail.

-It relates to offences which occurred mainly in the last two years, involving three young girls who were interviewed by police earlier this year.
+It relates to offences which occurred mainly in the past two years, involving three young girls who were interviewed by police earlier this year.

 In December 2003, the then 61-year-old salesman and former winemaker and vineyard manager Orchiston was sentenced to four-and-a-half years' jail, having been found guilty by a jury after denying offences on children stretching back two decades.
-He served the full term after twice being denied parole
+He served the full term after twice being denied parole.

-On Friday assigned defence counsel Alan Cressey accepted Crown Prosecutor Steve Manning had made out the case for the District Court to decline jurisdiction, a formal part of the process of the application for preventive detention, which can be heard only in the High Court.
+On Friday assigned defence counsel Alan Cressey accepted Crown prosecutor Steve Manning had made out the case for the District Court to decline jurisdiction, a formal part of the process of the application for preventive detention, which can be heard only in the High Court.

 It requires assessment by two health specialists before a Judge can impose such a sentence, used mainly for recidivist sex offenders.